cabforum/netsec/docs/NSR.md

 Each CA or Delegated Third Party SHALL:

 ### 3.1.1
-Implement, as part of a Security Support System, continuous monitoring of CA Systems for modifications not authorized through the change management process outlined in Section 1.2;
+Implement, as part of a Security Support System, continuous monitoring of CA Infrastructure for modifications not authorized through the change management process outlined in Section 1.2;

 ### 3.1.2
-Identify CA Systems capable of monitoring and logging System activity and enable those capabilities to create audit-compliant logs (for example, to meet the requirements in Section 5.4.1 (3) of the Baseline Requirements for the Issuance and Management of Publicly‐Trusted Certificates);
+Identify CA Infrastructure capable of monitoring and logging System activity and enable those capabilities to create audit-compliant logs (for example, to meet the requirements in Section 5.4.1 (3) of the Baseline Requirements for the Issuance and Management of Publicly‐Trusted Certificates);

 ### 3.1.3
 Monitor the integrity of System logging processes through: